 What Does the Course Include?

-- 201 How to Give Up Alcohol pdf (which you can download here).
+- How to Give Up Alcohol pdf ( for the guide and course).
 It’s in the form of an ebook.

 - 1 MP3 Recording